JohnCowgillData/automated-invoice-processing/README.md

 Supporting file used to help match, clear, or reconcile processed invoice activity after upload.

-## Business Impact

-This workflow helped convert a manual AP process into a repeatable automation.

-Key benefits included:

-* Reduced manual invoice entry
-* Improved consistency of upload files
-* Lower risk of data entry errors
-* Faster invoice processing
-* Better support for matching and clearing activity
-* A reusable process for recurring vendor invoices

 ## Privacy Note

 This repository is an anonymized portfolio case study.
 Vendor names, client/company details, accounting system information, source files, and proprietary data have been removed or replaced.